-Other than the chief executive officer certification requirement discussed above, there are no significant differences between our corporate governance practices and those followed by domestic listed companies as required under the NYSE Listed Company Manual.
+Other than the chief executive officer certification and the majority independent board requirements discussed above, there are no significant differences between our corporate governance practices and those followed by domestic listed companies as required under the NYSE Listed Company Manual.
 A copy of our corporate governance guidelines is available on our website at http://investor.neworiental.org.